kcmw3e/rirekisho/assets/README.md

 This means that, for example, if you just want to erase the styling you can set the style key which you want to reset to `text`.

-Since Resumania resumes are composed typically by defining sections and then finally ending the Typst document with a `show: resume.with(...)` call, there may be some things you can't easily style (or might get overridden by Resumania defaults).
-If you would like to change the main document's `show`/`set` rules you can make changes to the `resume-rules` state in the `resume` module.
-This state is just a function that takes the author and resume body (which will already be `content`).
-It should mostly be used just for document setup such as page margins and text font/size, but of course you're free to do whatever you want.

-There is no specific styling available past this because Resumania isn't really meant to make super fancy-looking resumes (which are overrated/unnecessary in this author's opinion).

 ### Miscellaneous Styling

 There are a few small styling options not included in the `style` module that